olivia-zhou/cs411_A5_g6/docs/user stories.md

 # 2. "as a user, I want to be able to login to Spotify in order to download playlists and listen to songs"

+Description: The user should press an imbedded Spotify prompt and be directed to a Spotify OAuth window so that they can authenticate.
+Once they do that, they will return to our main page with the Google Maps widget as mentioned in Story 1.
+This is necessary so that generated playlists can be added directly into the account of our users.
+Ideally, this will also allow us to pull and display a history of playlists that the authenticated user has generated with our application.

+Exceptions: If a user fails the login, they should be thrown back to the main page from Story 1 and be given a brief error message that login has failed.
+(This might not be necessary as the Spotify OAuth might catch this and prevent user from being thrown back.)

 # 3. "as a logged-in user, I want to view the playlist so I can see what music has been recommended to me"

 # 4. "as a logged-in user, I want to be able to log out of spotify to protect my information"